Do you need to calculate the employee turnover rate? In this post, we’ll show you how to do that.

 Calculating the employee turnover rate monthly and quarterly is possible.
 However, most human resources managers will choose the yearly calculation.
 The reason is that it shows changes more clearly.

 The number of workers who left divided by the average number of employees times 100.
-The result will be the turnover rate expressed as a percentage.
+The result are the turnover rate expressed as a percentage.
 Let’s take a look at the following example.

 26 Employees quit their jobs in 2016.
 Also, the average number of employees in the company was 130 in the same year.
 So, what was the turnover rate in 2016?